sammake747474/Ubuntu-RDP-2/README.md

 # [GitHub Action CRD (Chrome Remote Desktop)](https://github.com/r3xzt/GitHub-Action-CRD)
-Remote operational GitHub Actions VM for debugging, etc..
+Remote operational GitHub Actions for debugging, etc..

 ## **!!!
 IMPORTANT !!!**
 Actions should not be used for: